-National Honor Society
+National Junior Honor Society

-Membership in to the National Honor Society (NHS) is one of the highest honors that can be awarded to a high school student.
+Membership into the National Junior Honor Society (NJHS) is one of the highest honors that can be awarded to a middle school student.
 Chapters across the nation strive to give practical meaning to the Society's goals of scholarship, leadership, service, character and citizenship.

-Membership into NHS is by invitation only to students who have finished their sophomore year and have maintained at least a 92.5 cumulative average.
+Membership into NJHS is by invitation only to students who have finished their 6th grade year and have maintained at least a 92.5 cumulative average.
 The faculty committee will consider not only scholarship, but also involvement in leadership and service and the student's character and citizenship.
 Questions regarding a committee decision should be directed to the principal.